Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Examples

 \section{Examples}

-Throughout Section~\ref{sec:abstract} we applied the abstract framework developed therein to the example of independent Markovian particles.
-We now apply the abstract framework to three examples of interacting particle systems.
+Throughout Section~\ref{sec:abstract} we applied the abstract theory developed therein to the example of independent Markovian particles.
+We now apply the abstract theory to three examples of interacting particle systems.
 In Section~\ref{subsec:zero-range process} we consider the example of zero-range processes with an atypical scaling limit which leads to an ODE system in the limit as opposed to the usual parabolic scaling.
 Section~\ref{subsec:reacting particle system} deals with the case of chemical reaction networks in complex balance.
-Finally in Section~\ref{sec:LatticeGas} we consider the case of lattice gases with parabolic scaling (which lead to diffusive systems) and arrive at well known results in MFT.
-While MFT often deals with additional boundary effects and consequent non-equilibrium steady states arising from it, in our analysis we avoid these boundary effects to keep the presentation less technical.
+Finally in Section~\ref{sec:LatticeGas} we consider the case of lattice gases with parabolic scaling (which lead to diffusive systems).